 We initiate change.

 Amber Maze is an expert in the field of genocide education and mass atrocity prevention.
 Her work focuses on Holocaust and genocide education, human rights advocacy, and the preservation of memory.
 Amber’s career has led her to work for the United States Holocaust Memorial Museum and the Enough Project, a Washington D.C.-based genocide prevention organization.
 Amber holds a Bachelor of Arts in Anthropology from Ball State University and a Master of Arts in Holocaust and Genocide Studies from Stockton University of New Jersey.
 Amber also serves as the Co-Founder and Executive Director of the Crane Center for Mass Atrocity Prevention.
-Email Amber.
-Call Amber at (317) 926-2935.
+You can reach Amber at email@example.com or (317) 926-2935.

 Founding Member of: